systelab/systelab-components/src/app/systelab-components/modal/dialog/README.md

 The component will need to export a class in order to get the context.
 This class must extend from SystelabModalContext.
 SystelabModalContext already has the width, height, dialogClass and fullScreen properties.

-It is suggested to define the width and height, or the class, in the context in order to make the dialog allways have the same dimension.
+It is suggested to define the width and height, or the class, in the context in order to make the dialog always have the same dimension.
 For small devices, the dialog will be fullScreen.

 Here there is an example: